EEmbury/EEmbury/README.md

 Hi, my name is Emily and I am a Master's student at New Mexico State University.
-I am passionate about environmental conservation and I am planning to pursue a PhD in Ecology!
+I am passionate about environmental conservation and microbes!

-- 🌱 Currently learning genomic analysis techniques in Linux
+- 🌱 Currently learning Python
 - :tulip: Interested in utilizing R to display and analyze ecosystem data